 - Deeper Questions – Share your story & show your personality through short essays OR video by answering the following questions:

 - Why do you want to participate in a program focusing on social innovation?

 - What do you hope to gain or improve by participating in this program?

 - We would like to get to know you better.
 Please tell us a little about your hobbies or passions, your character, and your plans for the future.

-- Interview: The final step will be a 10-15 minute Skype/phone interview with the Program Director.
-In this application, you will be asked to reserve an interview time.
-If your application is selected, you will receive confirmation of your interview time shortly after the application deadline.
+- Discovery Interview: The final step will be a 30-45 minute Zoom interview with the Program Director to clarify program goals and expectations.
+If your application passes the initial screening, you will receive an invitation to sign up for an interview time after the application deadline.